Chronic Fatigue – TIRED, EXHAUSTED ANYONE?

 Chronic fatigue can be caused by a range of reasons and often there’s a combination of factors!
-Finding the cause of your fatigue should take a holistic approach; this means we need to look at ALL the areas of your life including your nutrition, lifestyle, sleep quality, social circle and environment.
-It is also our top priority to rule out any underlying medical conditions and or nutrient deficiencies/ insufficiencies which may be the cause.
+Finding the cause of your fatigue should take a holistic approach; this means we need to look at ALL the areas of your life including your nutrition, lifestyle, sleep quality and environment.
+It is also our top priority to rule out any underlying medical conditions and or nutrient deficiencies/ insufficiencies which may be fueling your fatigue.

 Let’s take a look at some factors which can contribute to chronic fatigue:

 - Consistently going to bed after 11pm, sleeping with electronics in the bedroom, eating before bed – check out our blog on sleep hygiene